 Me, My Books, and My Code

 I am Josh Marinacci: developer advocate, software engineer, researcher, usability expert, and general miscreant.
 I have a passion for great user experiences.
 I live in Oregon with my wife and kiddo.
+I'm currently helping to keep the Web open and free at Mozilla.

 I speak professionally at conferences world wide and have written many technical articles for publications like Java.net, the Java Magazine, and the Palm Developer Blog, and Embedded Computing.
 I have also published three books: Swing Hacks, Building Mobile Applications in Java, and HTML Canvas: A Travelogue.
 See more on my writings page.